DonaldNguyen1806/The-Don/README.md

 # The-Don
 ***My personal repository***
 # About me
 My name is Quan Nguyen.
-You can call me Michael :scream_cat:
+You can call me Donald or Don :scream_cat:
 <br/> Just finished grade 11 in VNU-HCM High school for the Gifted :raised_hands:
 <br/> I love maths & coding.
 Proficient in C++ and Python.
 Willing to learn other languages.
 <br/> Also interested in education & psychology :vulcan_salute: